motokimura/pytorch_quantization_fx/README.md

 # pytorch_quantization_fx

 With this repository, you can try model quantization of MobileNetV2 trained on CIFAR-10 dataset.
-Currently, only post training static quantization is supported.
+Post training static quantization and quzntization aware training is supported.

 |model               |quantization method                |CIFAR-10 test accuracy [%] |model size [MB]
 |---                 |---                                |---                      |---